1.5kW HF Dummy Load

 I found a used heatsink (8in x 8in x 4in) and a 6in x 6in x 5/8in copper bar on ebay.

-The raw copper bar is far from beeing flat.
+The raw copper bar is far from being flat.
 In order to get a low thermal resistance between resistors to copper plate and copper plate to heatsink, the copper plate needs to be either machined on a mill or sanded / polished on a flat surface.

 I used the heatsink itself... which took a long time to do, but it worked...